 The results of the performed experiment also allow us to draw a conclusion about the good pharmacological compatibility of the selected ingredients.
 Their combination not only reduces, but even increases the antimicrobial effect of the liquid S. aucuparia fruit extract.
 It can be assumed that miramistin, in all cosmetic forms, increases the permeability of the bacterial cell wall and membrane for the biologically active components of the extract.

 Therefore, correction of the condition of the facial skin in complicated and advanced forms of pyodermitis requires the appointment of patients not only with cosmetic products but also with more intensive treatment, including antibiotics.
 Antibiotics of the macrolide group are the drugs of choice in the implementation of the antimicrobial treatment of pyoderma [29, 32, 48].
 Therefore, it is of great practical importance to clarify the issue of the pharmacological compatibility of the developed cosmetics with the Sorbus fruit extract and macrolides, in particular with erythromycin.
-For this e, it was studied the antimicrobial activity of the extract against skin isolates of staphylococci in the presence of sub-bacteriostatic concentrations of erythromycin.
+For this, it was studied the antimicrobial activity of the extract against skin isolates of staphylococci in the presence of sub-bacteriostatic concentrations of erythromycin.
 This experimental approach allows us to evaluate the nature of the interaction of antimicrobial drugs (synergistic, antagonistic, indifferent).
 2 skin isolates of staphylococci with fundamentally different mechanisms of MLS resistance as test strains were used.
 The strain of S. epidermidis “Kril” is characterized by a high level of resistance to macrolides (MBcK of erythromycin 2000 μg/ml, MBcC – 4000 μg/ml).
 In addition, erythromycin could induce resistance of this strain to clindamycin.
 The inducible type of MLS-resistance of staphylococci is based on the post-transcriptional modification of ribosomal 23S-rRNA by the enzyme adenine-N6-methyltransferase [49, 50].
-The strain of S. aureus “Cherepchuk” is characterized by a low level of MLS-resistance (MBsC of erythromycin 125 μg/mL, MBsC - 250 μg/mL), which applies only to 14- and 15-membered macrolides without induction of resistance to other antibiotics of the MLS group (in particular on clindamycin).
+The strain of S. aureus “Cherepchuk” is characterized by a low level of MLS-resistance (MBsC of erythromycin 125 μg/ml, MBsC - 250 μg/ml), which applies only to 14- and 15-membered macrolides without induction of resistance to other antibiotics of the MLS group (in particular on clindamycin).
 This MLS-resistance phenotype is ensured by the active efflux of macrolides from microbial cells, mediated by an ATP-dependent membrane pump of the ABC type [34].
 The use of microbial strains with fundamentally different mechanisms of MLS resistance makes it possible to assess with high reliability the nature of the interaction of the investigated drugs [51-53].
 During the experiment, it was established that the Sorbus fruit extract does not have an antagonistic effect on the antimicrobial activity of erythromycin against both strains of staphylococci.
 Moreover, the liquid extract of Sorbus fruits often showed a pronounced dose-dependent antimicrobial synergism with erythromycin against S. aureus “Cherepchuk” with an efflux mechanism of MLS-resistance: the diameters of the growth inhibition zones on media with 1/4 MIC and 1/64 MIC of erythromycin were respectively, by 20.8% and 7.7% higher than on the medium without the antibiotic (p<0.05).
 The lotion with the Sorbus fruit extract on media with sub-bacteriostatic concentrations of erythromycin retained high antimicrobial activity against MLS-resistant staphylococci.
 The lotion with the liquid extract of Sorbus fruits also showed weak dose-dependent synergism with erythromycin against S. aureus “Cherepchuk”.

 So, the liquid extract of S. aucuparia fruits showed greater antibacterial potential against Gram-positive bacteria (including dominant skin pathogens staphylococci and Propionibacterium acnes).
 Taking into account the chemical composition of the S. aucuparia fruit extract, there is every reason to assume that its antimicrobial effect is due to phenolic compounds: phenol carboxylic acids (mainly chlorogenic acid), catechins and sorbic acid, as well.
 It could be suspected that these compounds influence on the bacterial cell wall and membrane rigidity, permeability, or integrity with subsequent inactivation of metabolically critical enzymes.